smatechnologies/ibm-i-agent-docs/docs/operator-replay/user-management.md

 Some operating systems support longer user IDs and passwords.
 The IBM i LSAM is able to supply up to 128 characters for either or both the User Name and the Password, as when an FTP job is logging into a remote system that is not IBM i, in order to start the file transfer process.

 :::tip
-Please study the advice about supported User Namae and Password lengths, per application, that is displayed on the Create/Change maintenance display for the Agent's User Management function.
+Please study the advice about supported User Name and Password lengths, per application, that is displayed on the Create/Change maintenance display for the Agent's User Management function.
 :::